IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Nerfed Magishield: Blocking with the shield now throws the player back if they consume the damage with their mana, even if they are knockback immune

--Refactored and improved a bit more of the code, Soul of Byte emits light and other things
+-Refactored and improved a bit more of the code, Soul of Byte emits light, SPinky has a new head sprite, various resprites and other things

 --Fixed: